-There may be instances when it will be necessary, such as daylight savings or if you move to a different time zone, to change the date and/or time that is resident in your workstation's BIOS.
-The following directions show you how this is done.
+There may be instances when it will be necessary to change the date and/or time that is resident in your workstation's BIOS.
+The following directions show you how to do this.

 - 1. Reboot the workstation and enter Setup. - 2.
 In the Main menu, using the cursor keys and [Tab], select (highlight) the System Time or System Date field you want to change. - 3.
 Use [+] or [-] to change the field to the desired value.